UkuuPeople/ukuupeople-the-simple-crm/readme.txt

 4. UkuuPeople TouchPoints listing.

 == Changelog ==
+= 1.6.0 =
+* Major feature update.
+* Update dashlet for TouchPoints to display today forward instead of all Scheduled.
+* Update TouchPoint Dashboard with filter for "TouchPoints Assigned To"
+* Add German Translation
+* Add ACL Controls for Roles
+* Bug and styling fixes
+* Add welcome screen on activation
+* Fixes to Quick Edit and Bulk Edit options
+* Remove "View Post" labels on Contact dashboard
+* Add sort by to more columns including inactive days.

+= 1.5.6 =
+* Fixes for WordPress 4.7

 = 1.5.4 =
 * Addition of support for Opportunity Management Add-on
 * Change of Dashboard Menu from "UkuuPeople" to "Contacts"